Catenoid limits of singly periodic minimal surfaces with Scherk-type ends: Examples

 \subsection{Gluing two saddle towers of different periods}

 We want to construct a smooth family of configurations depending on a positive real number $\lambda$ such that, for small $\lambda$, the configuration looks like two columns of nodes far away from each other, one with period $2\pi/n_1$, and the other with period $2\pi/n_2$.
-If balanced and rigid, these configurations would give rise to minimal surfaces that look like two Karcher saddle towers with different periods that are glued along a pair of ends.
+If balanced and rigid, these configurations would give rise to minimal surfaces that look like two Scherk saddle towers with different periods that are glued along a pair of ends.
+The construction is in the same spirit as~\cite[\S~2.5]{traizet2002} and~\cite[\S~4.3.4]{traizet2008}.

-\begin{remark} The first named author was shown a video suggesting that, when two saddle towers are glued into a minimal surface, one can slide one saddle tower with respect to the other while the surface remains minimal.
-The result of this section suggests that this is not possible. \end{remark}